 Sidecar Management

-On the Sidecar Management page, you can view information about all workloads injected with sidecars, perform sidecar injection, and configure sidecar resource limits.
+On the Sidecar Management tab, you can view information about all workloads injected with sidecars, inject sidecars, and configure sidecar resource limits.

 Injecting a Sidecar

-You can view the namespace and cluster to which the injected sidecar belongs.
-If no sidecar has been injected or you need to inject sidecar for more namespaces, perform the following operations:
+You can view the namespace and cluster that the injected sidecar belongs to.
+If no sidecar has been injected or you need to inject sidecars for more namespaces, perform the following operations:

 1. Log in to the ASM console and click the name of the target service mesh to go to its details page.

-3. Click Sidecar Management, select a namespace, determine whether to restart the existing services, and click OK.
+3. Click Sidecar Management, select a namespace, determine whether enable Restart Existing Services, and click OK.

 • Namespace: Select one or more namespaces.
-The system labels the namespaces with istio-injection=enabled.
+The system adds labels for namespaces based on Istio versions.

 • Restart Existing Services

-image2: The istio-proxy sidecar cannot be automatically injected into the pods of the existing services.
-You need to manually restart the workloads on the CCE console to inject the sidecar.
-Whether to restart existing services affects only existing services.
+image2: When you do not enable Restart Existing Services, the istio-proxy sidecars cannot be automatically injected into the associated pods.
+You need to manually restart the workload on the CCE console to inject sidecars.
+This parameter affects only existing services.
 If the namespaces are labeled with istio-injection=enabled, sidecars will be automatically injected into new pods.

 • Traffic Interception Settings